 Since almost two decades now, chemical stressors such as pesticides are subjected to a number of standardised ecotoxicity tests for regulatory approval prior to their release to the environment.
 Since the advent of the technology, genetically modified organisms (GMOs) in general, and genetically modified plants (GMPs) in particular have been a contentious issue and, very […]

-The ecotoxicological characterisation of waste according to the European Waste List is part of the assessment as hazardous or non-hazardous.
-So far, no methodological details have been fixed concerning the hazard criterion H14 (‘ecotoxic’).
-Using the recommendations of the CEN Guideline 14735 (2005), experiences made in an international ring test sponsored by UBA, and a […]
+The ecotoxicological characterisation of waste according to the European List of Wastes is part of the assessment as hazardous or non-hazardous.
+So far, no methodological details have been fixed concerning evaluation of the hazard criterion HP 14 (formerly H 14, ‘ecotoxic’) using biotests.
+Using the recommendations of CEN Guidance 14735, experiences made in an international […]

 Treated wastewater is commonly disposed of in Germany by discharge into surface waters.
 Within the project ELaN, alternative approaches were investigated for dealing with treated wastewater.
 Main focus was placed on re-use to recycle valuable nutrients and to help prevent falling water levels in Northeast Germany.
 In part F (‘Ecotoxicology’) of the project, ECT investigated […]